 Sewer problems on a house sewer can be confusing for the typical property owner.
-Problems can be misdiagnosed and more importantly incorrect advice given on how to correct the defect.
-An incorrect diagnosis can result in unnecessary excavation work, and failing to correct the sewer problem.
-Needless to say, thousands of dollars can be wasted.
+Problems can be misdiagnosed, but more importantly incorrect advice can be given on how to correct the defect.
+An incorrect diagnosis can result in unnecessary excavation work, failing to correct the sewer problem, and thousands of dollars unnecessarily wasted.

-Many times a homeowner feels at the mercy of a contractor and simply ‘gives in’ to get work started to solve the problem.
+Many times a homeowner can feel at the mercy of a contractor, and simply ‘gives in’ to get work started to solve the sewer problem.
 There are three basic sewer problems that make a drain line repair necessary.
 It can be most helpful to understand each type of problem in order to choose the proper course of action.

 Roots from trees or shrubs growing into sewer pipe is the most common of the different sewer problems a homeowner will face.
 This usually happens with clay sewer pipe, as extra heavy cast iron pipe is much less susceptible to root infiltration.
 The process for joining cast iron soil pipe is far superior to that of vitrified clay pipe.
 Having water tight joints is usually enough to prevent root infiltration.

 When roots do get inside a pipe they usually grow in at a number of points, not just one spot.
 Unfortunately if neglected the hair like roots that initially grow in develop into much larger roots and eventually break the pipe.
 Once fully blocking the pipe, it is very hard and costly to attempt to cut roots out, or to treat the sewer line with chemicals .